karadagserhat/City-API/README.md

 GET https://city-api-production.up.railway.app/api/v1/tours
 ```

-The response is a list of tours objects.
+This endpoint will return all tours in Turkey.
 The response array is wrapped in a data envelope.
-This endpoint will return all tours in Turkey.
 Example response:

 ```json
 {